Last updated on May 24, 2023 by Wandering our World

 Shark Attacks and Encounters in Cancun and the Riviera Maya

-According to the International Shark Attack File, Mexico has experienced a total of forty-one recorded shark attacks in the past 400 years.
+According to the International Shark Attack File, Mexico has experienced over forty recorded shark attacks in the past 400 years.

 In March of 2011, the second unprovoked shark attack took place when a tourist waded about 100 meters into the water, even after lifeguards on the beach warned her that there was the possibility of sharks in the water.
 The woman was taken to the hospital shortly after where she was treated for an 8-inch wound in her foot.